arnavgautam/TreeHacks2015/HOLs/HOL-DebuggingCloudServices/HOL.md

 1. In the **Cloud Services** node inside the **Server Explorer** window, select the hosted service where you deployed the **FabrikamInsurance** application and expand it until you find the **FabrikamWorker** instance.

 1. Right-click the slot node labeled **Instance 0 (Unknown)**, and select **View IntelliTrace logs** to download the information to your workstation.
-After you do this, notice that Visual Studio creates a new IntelliTrace entry in the **Windows Azure Activity Log** window to display the progress of the download operation.
+After you do this, notice that Visual Studio creates a new IntelliTrace entry in the **Microsoft Azure Activity Log** window to display the progress of the download operation.

 	![Downloading the IntelliTrace logs](Images/downloading-the-intellitrace-logs.png?raw=true "Downloading the IntelliTrace logs")

 	_Downloading the IntelliTrace logs_

 1. Wait for the download to complete (it may take several minutes).
-Meanwhile, you can expand the corresponding entry in the **Windows Azure Activity Log** window and examine the **History** panel on the right to monitor the progress of the operation.
+Meanwhile, you can expand the corresponding entry in the **Microsoft Azure Activity Log** window and examine the **History** panel on the right to monitor the progress of the operation.

 	![IntelliTrace operation history log](Images/intellitrace-operation-history-log.png?raw=true "IntelliTrace operation history log")